Get Started

 You’ll find a far greater impact from putting in the time to prepare for a successful negotiation properly rather than rearranging your desk or controlling your mannerisms.
 The most influential factors to any negotiated agreement are in motion before a meeting ever takes place.

-Omid Ghamami, CPSCM™, noted procurement author/speaker/consultant and CEO of the Procurement and Supply Chain Management (PSCM) Institute, has helped us put together tips for effective procurement negotiations that will help to make an impact and deliver the preferred outcome.
+Omid Ghamami, CPSCM™, noted procurement author/speaker/consultant and CEO of the Procurement and Supply Chain Management (PSCM) Institute, has helped us put together tips for effective procurement contract negotiations that will help to make an impact and deliver the preferred outcome.

 Unless you’re working for a new company, you’ll rarely find yourself negotiating a contract that is completely dissimilar from anything ever done for your business.
 Typically, your business has bought from similar suppliers, and in this case, history is your friend.